 Do you need to add cream?

-I’ve made this vegetable soup multiple times with a variety of vegetables and differing spices.
+I’ve made this pureed vegetable soup multiple times with a variety of vegetables and differing spices.
 I’ve added cream sometimes, or not.
-I’ve found that if I use a potato, it adds some creaminess without the extra fat.
+I’ve found that if I use a potato, it adds some creaminess without adding dairy.
+Same with cauliflower.
 That’s how I’m sharing the recipe today.

 I used broccoli, potato, carrot, sweet potato, and celery in addition to the mushroom and onion, but remember you can use any vegetables.
 This is a great recipe for using up random bits.
 It’s like a smoothie in soup form.
 And better than that just sounded. 😉